Exabyte-io/api-examples/other/generate_gifs/README.md

 ## 2. Start wave.js

 2.1.
-Run wave.js (from PR: https://github.com/Exabyte-io/wave.js/pull/165) locally (default port 3002 -- used in notebooks).
+Run wave.js (from GitHub: https://github.com/Exabyte-io/wave.js) locally (default port 3002 -- used in notebooks).

-Or keep URL of the Netlify deployment in the notebook.
+Or keep URL of the web deployment in the notebook.

 ## 3. Record material GIFs